 This was not, in the medieval context, quite as absurd as it sounds.
 The world in 1096 ran on omens.
 Portents filled the chronicles: comets, eclipses, meteor showers, unusual animal behaviour.
 Pope Urban II’s speech at Clermont in November 1095 had produced a response far beyond anything he had planned for, drawing tens of thousands of non-combatants — farmers, the destitute, women, children — into what became known as the People’s Crusade, led nominally by Peter the Hermit, a wandering preacher who rode a donkey and claimed to carry a letter written by Christ himself.
 In this company, a persistent goose was perhaps not the least credible guide on offer.
 The crusaders had no maps.
 They had no military command structure.
 They had very little reliable information about where Jerusalem was or how to get there.
 An animal that seemed to know where it was going had a certain logic to it.

-What the column had left behind it in Europe is where the story turns dark.
-Solomon bar Simson, a Jewish chronicler writing in the twelfth century, recorded the goose incident not as comedy but as evidence of the irrational frenzy that animated these crowds — the same frenzy that, between April and July 1096, drove the massacre of Jewish communities across the Rhineland.
+What the column had left behind it in Europe is where the story turns dark, and where the third chronicler matters most.
+Solomon bar Simson, writing his account of the Rhineland massacres in the mid-twelfth century, recorded the goose incident too, but not as comedy.
+In his version, a gentile woman went about announcing to passers-by that her goose “understands my intention to go astray and desires to accompany me” - proof, as she meant it, that the bird knew the crusaders’ cause was righteous.
+Solomon bar Simson set that story next to words he says the burghers and peasants of the Rhineland used against his own community that same year: “Now you will see the wonders which the crucified one works for them.”
+For him, the goose was not a charming eccentricity.
+It was evidence, offered by the perpetrators themselves, of the mindset that made the killings possible - a conviction of divine favour so total that anything standing in its way, geographic or human, could be read as an enemy of God’s plan.
+Between April and July 1096, that conviction produced a massacre of Jewish communities across the Rhineland.
 In Speyer, twelve Jews were murdered; the bishop intervened to save the rest.
 In Worms, around 800 were killed.
 In Mainz, over 1,000.
 In Trier, Metz, Cologne, and elsewhere, the killings continued.
 The estimates of the total dead range from 4,000 to 10,000 — roughly a quarter to a third of the Jewish population of Germany and northern France at the time.
-The preacher Emicho of Flonheim was the chief inciter.
+The preacher Emicho of Flonheim was the chief inciter; Albert of Aachen, no friend of the massacres, calls the killing at Mainz a “detestable crime” in the very same passage where he first brings up the goose and the goat, as if the two events belonged, in his own mind, to one register of disorder.
 The clergy and nobility of Europe condemned the killings.
 None of that helped anyone in Mainz.

 The goose is the funny part of the story, and it has stayed the funny part for nine centuries.
 The chroniclers made sure of that.
 What they were less interested in recording, at least in the same tone of incredulous amusement, was that the crowd following the goose was the same crowd carrying out one of the largest pogroms of the medieval period.
 The two things are connected.
 The same millenarian excitement, the same certainty of divine mission, the same indifference to evidence, that made a farm bird look like a messenger of God also made Jewish communities look like enemies of Christendom who stood between the mob and its destiny.
 The goose was just the version of the story that everyone found easy to repeat.